What do you need?

 Getting to know my clients, their products and services is both my pleasure and my passion.
 But it takes time.
 That’s why I only work with a few clients, and only within my specialisms.

 You can find out more about these on my Services page.

 Our company has been working with Diana for several years - mainly texts on optical equipment, microbiology, space.
 Project details and terms are adequately discussed, delivery is always on time, translation style is perfect (exactly what we need).
 Also, Diana's comments often help us to improve the source texts.
 I can highly recommend Diana for projects in this field of expertise.Anna ValeriECM Director, Levenhuk Inc.

+Nice working with.
 Serious and meeting deadline and requirements.
-We definitely recommend her for interpreting assignments!Mădălina PuşcaşProject manager, translator SRL
+We definitely recommend her for interpreting assignments!Mădălina PuşcaşProject manager, translator SRL.

-Diana not only produces high-quality translations, she also adapts them to the style we need for our market, proposes alternative translations and clarifies doubts.
-She’s also great at managing complex projects.
-She helps us make our content creation process more efficient.Josep Garcia BonillaCountry Manager Spain & Latin America, Tool Tester Network.
+Diana doesn't just produce top quality translations, she adapts them to our stylistic needs, proposes alternative translations and clears up doubts.
+She also does a great job managing complex projects, such as multilingual texts, and makes our content generation process more efficient.Josep Garcia BonillaCountry Manager Spain & Latin America, Tool Tester Network.

 You’ve got an expensive piece of equipment and some clients abroad who are interested in buying it.
 But they want the operations and maintenance manual in their own language, or maybe there’s even a legal requirement…

 Which option (agency/freelance translator) is best for you depends on your translation project and on your type of company.